hbctraining/Intro-to-ChIPseq/lessons/02_QC_and_alignment.md

 ## Learning Objectives

-* Become familiar with NGS best practices
-* Evaluate the quality of your NGS data using FastQC
+* Evaluate the quality of your sequencing data using FastQC
 * Describe parameters for performing alignment using Bowtie2
+* Become familiar with data analysis best practices

 ## Best practices for NGS Analysis

 Ok so now you are all set up and have begun your analysis.
-You have followed best practices to set up your analysis directory structure in a way such that someone unfamiliar with your project should be able to look at it and understand what you did and why.
-But there is more...:
+You have followed best practices to set up your analysis directory structure in a way such that someone unfamiliar with your project should be able to look at it and understand what you did and why (reproducibility).
+But there is more...

-1. **Make sure to use the appropriate software.** Do your research and find out what is best for the data you are working with.
+1. **Use appropriate software.** Do your research and find out what is best for the data you are working with.
 Don't just work with tools that you are able to easily install.
-Also, make sure you are using the most up-to-date versions!
+Also, make sure you are using the most up-to-date versions, and keeping track of the version number!
 If you run out-of-date software, you are probably introducing errors into your workflow; and you may be missing out on more accurate methods.

 2. **Keep up with the literature.** Bioinformatics is a fast-moving field and it's always good to stay in the know about recent developments.
 This will help you determine what is appropriate and what is not.